anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you learn, teach.
-When you get, give.
+Quote: I know that inner wisdom is more precious than wealth.
+The more you spend it, the more you gain.

-By: Maya Angelou
+By: Oprah Winfrey